-With that said, here is our SIEM tools list featuring the best products:
+With that said, here is our SIEM tools list featuring the best software for small, medium, and enterprise-level businesses:

 1. ManageEngine Log360 EDITOR’S CHOICE This on-premises package includes a log server and a SIEM tool to provide automated security scanning, activity analytical tools, and compliance auditing facilities.
 The package also includes a threat intelligence feed.
 The software runs on Windows Server.
 Start a 30-day free trial.